rocketeers/docs/GLOSSARY.md

 }
 ```

+## Composer

+A [package manager for PHP](https://getcomposer.org/doc/00-intro.md), leveraged by Rocketeer for plugins.

+## Container

+An [container](http://container.thephpleague.com/) is in spirit a big array of shared instances of classes.
+Rocketeer uses one internally as a service locator, for everything.
+So you can swap any of Rocketeer's classes at any time.

 ## Exit status

 An exit status is an arbitrary number returned from a command to indicate if it worked or not.
 Common behavior is to return 0 for success and other numbers for specific errors/warnings.